 The ultimate achievement for a Bull Terrier is the 'Recognition of Merit' award - this means a dog has to do consistently well under Bull Terrier 'specialist' judges.
 We have included a page for our ROM recipients and an explanation of the award.
 You can find these guys on the ROM page.
 Although we take our dogs under all-breed judges to get their championship titles, it is the Bull Terrier club shows with their specialist judges that are the most exciting for us, and of course this is where we really like to do well.

 Most of the 'posed' shots in this web were taken by Deane or I. The ringside and fun shots have come from myriad sources including our pet owners.
-My thanks to you all, I love these 'natural' pics so much - keep them coming!!
+Many thanks to you all, I love these 'natural' pics so much - keep them coming!!

 Every breed has some health issues to be aware of.
 Fortunately the Bull Terrier is generally a hardy breed as long as some checks are kept in place before any of them are bred from.
 You can read about our testing program by selecting the link entitled 'Health'.

 Deane is seldom seen at shows these days, but is still very much an active partner in breeding decisions and caring for the dogs at home.
 He is a brilliant dog handler and sometimes I can bribe him to help me at the bully shows.
-The rest of his spare time revolves around his motorbikes.
+The rest of his spare time revolves around his guitars.

-|Aidan has followed his dad's footsteps and is an accomplished tattoo artist, and Evan is a tradesman engineer.
-It's not really the same for them now that the dogs they grew up with have passed on... no Lilli, Sledge, Thora or Brie, but they always make time to talk and play with the resident bullies when they visit.
-They are the children in the pictures on this page - starting from 1986.
+They don’t have the same relationship with our bullies now that the dogs they grew up with have passed on... no Lilli, Sledge, Thora or Brie, but they always make time to talk and play with the resident bullies when they visit.
+They are the boys in the pictures on this page - starting from 1986.
 Thank goodness for cameras!

 Please enjoy your visit and let me know if there is any way I can make these pages easier to navigate, or if you find any errors or links that go nowhere ~ Hyde